What is Tardive Dyskinesia (TD)?

 If antipsychotic drugs can cause TD, why use them?

-Research literature provides ample evidence that, for most patients who are seriously and persistently mentally ill, antipsychotic drugs offer reliability, effectiveness, easy access, and few hazards.
+The research literature provides ample evidence that, for most patients who are seriously and persistently mentally ill, antipsychotic drugs offer reliability, effectiveness, easy access, and few hazards.
 One study indicates that the relapse rate of acute mental illness in a group staying on antipsychotic drugs in a one-year period is about seven percent to 10 percent.
 For those going off medication, the recurrence rate is between 70 percent to 80 percent within a year.
 Newer medications that carry less risk of TD may become more frequently used.

 What can patients and their families do about Tardive Dyskinesia?

 Maintain frequent contact with a psychiatrist well-trained in the use of antipsychotic drugs.
 Maintenance dosages should be kept as low as possible and still control symptoms.
 New research is finding that doses can be reduced if careful attention is paid to "prodromal" or early warning signs of psychosis.
 These drugs should be discontinued when no longer needed.
 No one should take these medicines if they are not benefiting from them.
-Usually neuroleptic medications are prescribed on a long-term basis for diagnoses of schizophrenia, schizoaffective disorder, depression with psychotic features, bipolar illness, and organic brain syndromes.
+Usually, neuroleptic medications are prescribed on a long-term basis for diagnoses of schizophrenia, schizoaffective disorder, depression with psychotic features, bipolar illness, and organic brain syndromes.
 Certainly, neuroleptics may be prescribed for additional diagnoses, but if they are, it is important to discuss the strategy with the prescribing psychiatrist.
 Ask the psychiatrist to discuss the "risk-benefit ration" of the particular medication that is prescribed.
 Be alert to the symptoms of TD as described in this pamphlet.
 Promptly call them to the attention of your doctor.
 Support studies of TD and newer neuroleptic medications.

 How common is TD?